Skip to main content

 What a home provider needs is straightforward: attendance tracking, basic billing, compliance records, and maybe parent communication.
 These features should not cost $100+ per month.

-We built PebbleDesk’s Home tier at $20/month because home providers are not small centers.
+We built PebbleDesk’s Home tier at $20/mo equivalent, paid upfront annually because home providers are not small centers.
 They are a different operation with different needs and a different budget.
 The software should reflect that.

 How We Ranked These Options